tpope/vim-projectionist/README.markdown

 Then you can rotate the list with `:Anext` and `:Aprev`.

+The "rotate" key is used as default for "alternate", if that isn't defined.

 ### Buffer configuration

 Check out these examples for a minimal Ruby project: